-Fuel tank capacity: 6.5 US gal (24.6 L).
+The fuel tank capacity is 9 US gal (34 L).

 - 1. Stop the machine.
-For instructions, see Stop the Machine on page 44. - 2.
+For instructions, see Stop the Machine on page 43. - 2.
 Wait a minimum of five minutes for the engine to cool. - 3.
-Clean the area around the fuel filler cap.
-See Figure 29. - 4.
-Turn the fuel cap counterclockwise to remove it. - 5.
-Use a clean funnel to add the correct type and amount of fuel to the tank.
+Clean the area around the fuel tank cover, and then open the cover. - 4.
+Turn the fuel cap counterclockwise to remove it. - Use a clean funnel to add the correct type and amount of fuel to the tank.
 Add fuel until the fuel level is visible 1/2 inch (12 mm) below the filler neck.
 Leave room for expansion.
 Do not overfill the tank. - 6.
 Carefully remove any spilled fuel, and then wait until any remaining fuel dries before you start the engine. - 7.
 Install the fuel cap and make sure that it is tight.